 Respiratory Toolkit

-Avoiding respiratory complications addresses measures PUL 01 and NMB 01 and 02.
+Avoiding respiratory complications addresses measures PUL 01, and all NMB measures (NMB 01-05)

 Introduction